 It has slowly become a more widely-used ingredient and is now found in cheeses, sausages, yogurts, pickles and sauces, including Worcestershire sauce.

-Although turmeric occurs naturally and is used in a wide range of recipes, many people find that the best way to guarantee their daily dose of curcumin is through using supplements.
+Although turmeric occurs naturally and is used in a wide range of recipes, many people find that the best way to guarantee their daily dose of curcumin is through supplementation.

 How To Make Curcumin Bioabsorbable

-This is because the body struggles to absorb curcumin on its own.
+As with many supplements, the body struggles to absorb curcumin on its own (28).
 There is no point in swallowing it with water, as it is not water-soluble, and would simply pass through the body without having any significant effect.

-Mixing curcumin with fat, however, has the opposite effect – the body is able to fully absorb all of the curcumin which would otherwise have slipped by.
+Mixing curcumin with fat, however, has the opposite effect – the body is able to more fully absorb the curcumin which would otherwise have slipped by (29).
 This suggests that a food-based intake of turmeric would trump the benefits of almost all supplements.

 Nonetheless, adding turmeric to meals or taking it as a supplement will likely have demonstrable health benefits.

-Another way to increase the bio-availability of turmeric is to take it with peperin which can drastically increase the amount that gets into the bloodstream.
+Another way to increase the bio-availability of turmeric is to take it with piperine, which can drastically (up to 2000 percent!) increase the amount that gets into the bloodstream (30).

-There is little doubt that turmeric, especially its active compound, curcumin, have tangible health benefits for humans.
+There is little doubt that turmeric, especially its active compound curcumin, has tangible health benefits for humans.

-For sufferers of hair loss, it is especially interesting due to its nature as a 5-alpha reductase inhibitor, meaning it has the same effect on alopecia as the synthetic drug finasteride, yet it isn’t associated with the negative side effects of that drug.
+For sufferers of hair loss, it is especially interesting due to its nature as an androgen inhibitor, meaning it has the same effect on alopecia as the synthetic drug finasteride, yet it isn’t associated with the negative side effects of that drug.